IRS Audit Penalties: Common Penalties from an IRS Audit

-An IRS tax audit can be defined as a process by which the IRS examines your tax return carefully for accuracy with the intention of verifying the correctness of it.
-Just because your tax return has been selected for review, does not necessarily mean that you have done anything wrong or that you will incur additional tax liabilities and penalties.
-However, the statistics show that around 75% or more of individuals who are audited, end up owing more taxes.
+An IRS tax audit can be defined as a process by which the IRS carefully examines your tax return for accuracy to verify its correct.
+Just because your tax return has been selected for review does not necessarily mean that you have done anything wrong or that you will incur additional tax liabilities and penalties.
+However, the statistics show that around 75% or more of individuals who are audited end up owing more taxes.
 If the IRS does find something wrong, the burden of proof will fall on your shoulders with almost all penalty provisions (fraud is one exception).

-There is a wide range of penalties you could incur from an adverse IRS audit decision.
+You could incur a wide range of penalties from an adverse IRS audit decision.
 Additional taxes could be due after an Examination Report shows that understated your taxes.
 Here are some possible penalties:

 - Negligence or Disregard of Regulations – If you do not make any reasonable attempt to the conform to Federal tax code.